20 mm Polsten: Development

-When Nazi Germany invaded Poland in 1939, the Polish design team escaped to the U.K. and resumed work together with Czech and British designers.
+When Nazi Germany invaded Poland in 1939, the Polish design team evacuated to the UK and resumed work together with British designers.
 The need for the Polsten was apparently mooted in June 1941.
 It went into service in March 1944 alongside the Oerlikon.
-Both the Oerlikon and the Polsten used similar 60 round drum magazines, however, the Polsten could also use a simpler box magazine with 30 rounds.
+Both the Oerlikon and the Polsten used similar 60 round drum magazines, although the Polsten could also use a simpler box magazine with 30 rounds.
 It remained in service into the 1950s.

-Used like Oerlikon
+Use

-When compared to the Oerlikon cannon which was made out of 250 parts, the Polsten was made out of 119 parts, without sacrificing the effectiveness or the reliability of the cannon.
-Simplification of the design of the Polsten cannon made its production much cheaper.
+Compared to the Oerlikon's 250 parts, the Polsten had only 119, but it matched the Oerlikon's effectiveness and reliability.
+The simpler design of the Polsten cannon made its production much cheaper.
 The cost of one Oerlikon cannon was about £350, while the cost of the Polsten was between £60 and £70.
-In January 1944, the 21st Army Group decided that only 20 mm Polsten guns would be used as a standard light gun to simplify supply.
-The Polsten was used as a substitute for the Oerlikon in the same roles, one of which was as an airborne unit anti-aircraft gun, used in Operation Market Garden.
-It was used on a wheeled mounting that could be towed behind a jeep.
+In January 1944, the 21st Army Group decided that only 20 mm Polsten guns would be used as a standard light anti-aircraft gun in place of the Oerlikon to simplify supply.
+It was used by the anti-aircraft platoons of some British infantry battalions during the Western European campaign of 1944-45.
+It equipped airborne units in the anti-aircraft role, and was employed in Operation Market Garden.
+The gun was placed on a wheeled mounting that could be towed behind a jeep.